champa720/material.io/_science/cc-basics/chapter-1/lesson-1.4.md

 ---
 title: Health and Disease

+objectives:
+- Identify common diseases and their causes
+- Discuss the types of nutrients used by the body
+- Relate different types of drugs to their effects on the body

+skills:
+- Evaluate Conclusions
+- Compare and Contrast Multimedia Sources

+vocabulary:
+- acquire
+- antibiotic
+- calorie
+- drug
+- immunity
+- over-the-counter
+- prescription
+- symptom
+- well-balanced diet

 key_concept:
 - concept: >
     To promote wellness and avoid common diseases, it is important to maintain a well-balanced diet and avoid any substances that change the normal functioning of the body.